-Six to eight weeks’ holidays can be a long time with no educational activities, and may lead to a learning loss.
-So if you would like to keep your child’s schoolwork up during the holidays, without them realising they are doing work, here’s 11 surprisingly simple tips to stop the summer slide.
+The summer break from school can be a long time with no educational activities, and may lead to a learning loss.
+So if you would like to keep your child’s schoolwork up during the holidays (without them even realising they are doing work!), try these surprisingly simple tips to stop the summer slide.

-Everyone loves the long summer school holidays – it’s a well-deserved break from homework, packed lunches, school drops and after-school activities, that children and parents need.
-But maybe you are worried that the long break will result in them forgetting some of the things they have learned.
-So here are some simple tips.
+Everyone loves the long summer school holidays – it’s a well-deserved break from homework, packed lunches, school drops and after-school activities that both children and parents need.

 #1.
 Keep ‘Em Reading

 Take part in a summer reading challenge.
 Stop by the library every week and choose new books to borrow.

 Get the kids to write a short book report for each book read over the summer, or even just their favourite.

 For younger kids, paired reading is a fun way to improve their reading – you read a paragraph, they read a paragraph – a lovely way to spend some quality time together too.